-For taxpayers who filed joint federal returns but are required to file separate New York returns, itemized deductions will be divided between them as if their federal taxable incomes had been determined separately.
+Taxpayers who file joint federal returns and separate N.Y. returns, must divide itemized deductions between them as if their federal taxable incomes had been determined separately.
 Taxpayers who do not itemize deductions on their federal returns may not itemize on their NYS returns.

-Itemized deductions of higher-income taxpayers are subject to limitations.
-Itemized deductions are reduced by the sum of two percentages.
-The first percentage becomes effective at NYAGI levels which depend on the taxpayer's filing status, and the second becomes effective at NYAGI levels above \$475,000.
+Itemized deductions of higher-income taxpayers are subject to limitations and are reduced by the sum of two percentages.
+The first percentage becomes effective at NYAGI levels dependent on the taxpayer's filing status, and the second becomes effective at NYAGI levels above \$475,000.

-1. The first percentage is 25% of a ratio which depends on the taxpayer's filing status:
+1. The first percentage is 25% of a ratio, which depends on the taxpayer's filing status:

-Numerator = Lesser of \$50,000 or the excess
+Numerator = Lesser of

+\$50,000 or the excess

 Filing Status of NYAGI over: Denominator

 Married filing jointly \$200,000 \$50,000

 Single and married filing separately \$100,000 \$50,000

 Head of household \$150,000 \$50,000